Crocker law firm

 Attorneys identifying as Injury lawyers or personal injury lawyers commonly represent people in claims arising from car accidents, slip and fall accidents, medical malpractice, or defective products.

-The person or who has a lawsuit against another person or entity.
+A Plaintiff is a person or party who has filed a complaint against another person.

 Plaintiff Personal Injury Lawyer